Recover Unpaid Wages for Restaurant Workers and Tipped Employees

 Employers electing to use the tip credit provision must be able to show that tipped employees receive at least the minimum wage when cash wages and the tip credit amount are combined.
 If an employee’s tips combined with the employer’s direct (or cash) wages of at least $2.13 per hour/$5.54 in Florida do not equal the minimum hourly wage, the employer must make up the difference.

-5) Employer failing to pay employee for Overtime
+5) Employer failing to pay an employee for Overtime

 Employers electing to use the tip credit must still pay overtime to employees that work over 40 hours in a workweek.
 This overtime wage payable by the employer must be at least 1.5 times the minimum wage minus the allowable tip credit.

 6) Taking deductions from payroll for breakage or customers refusing to pay

 Employers often deduct monies from the payroll of tipped employees for broken dishes or when customers skip out on their bills.
 Forcing the tipped employee to pay for these items often takes their pay below allowable tip credit and is a violation.

 7) Allowing the employee to work for tips only